dustlang/rust/.github/ISSUE_TEMPLATE/ice.md

 ---
 name: Internal Compiler Error
-about: Create a report for an internal compiler error in rustc.
+about: Create a report for an internal compiler error in dustc.
 labels: C-bug, I-ICE, T-compiler
 ---
 <!--